-To date, Eleckra has compiled available data from historic exploration undertaken on its leases, completed a preliminary RAB and aircore chip sampling program returning positive indications of the presence of uranium, and completed an independent review of the prospectiveness for uranium over these leases which has led to the planning of a major exploration program scheduled to begin in October 2007.
+To date, Eleckra has compiled available data from historic exploration achieved on its leases, completed a preliminary RAB and air core chip sampling program returning positive indications of the presence of uranium, and completed an independent review of the prospectiveness for uranium over these leases with has lead to the planning of a major exploration program scheduled to begin in October 2007.

-The independent report completed by RSG Global Research Pty Ltd ("RSG") reported that "Eleckra has constructed a substantial uranium portfolio that is based on sound research and strong technical merit.
-The Thatchers Soak Project hosts a portion of a uranium deposit identified during the 1970's and competitors holding adjacent tenements are actively exploring the western portion and potential extensions of this deposit.
+The Independent report completed by RSG Global Research Pty Ltd ("RSG") reported that "Eleckra has concluded a substantial uranium portfolio that is based on sound research and strong technical merit.
+The Thatcher Soak Project hosts a portion of a uranium deposit identified during the 1970's and competitors holding adjacent tenements are actively exploring the western portion and potential extensions of this deposit.
 Eleckra is well placed to rapidly redefine the deposit and explore for possible extensions."